What is an arm lift?

 - Regular intake of the prescribed medications

-- Avoid heavy activities, for a specified period during recovery, as recommended by your surgeon.
+- Avoid heavy activities, for a specified period during recovery, as recommended by your surgical practitioner.

 - Avoid excessive force, or motion during the healing of the surgical incisions.